Last Updated on September 25, 2023 by kiezelamquiz

 You will get to charge up this power station with the three common charging methods to keep your generator charged up no matter where you are.

-When it comes to outlet selection, you can tell that this power station is ready to take on the largest of appliances within its wattage range.
+When it comes to outlet selection, you can tell that this battery is ready to take on the largest of appliances within its wattage range.

-The Duracell power station is going to feature 4 110VAC outlets, 2 USB outlets, and 1 12V cigarette style lighter.
+The Duracell features 4 110V AC outlets, 2 USB outlets, and 1 12V cigarette-style lighter.

 Duracell does not offer recharge times with this power station which is a little disappointing.